JeromeLR/G-Zik/README.md

 Mobile
 ------

-Light version in 800*480px (landscape) working on an android phone Code for touchscreen tablet as soon as i have one in hands
+Light version in 800*480px (landscape) working on an android phone.

+Code for touchscreen tablet as soon as i have one in hands